-The facts presented in this advisory opinion are based on your letter received on August 15 (the "AOR"); the email received from counsel on September 2; the comment on the draft advisory opinion received from counsel on behalf of Randolph-Macon College on October 1 ("College Comment"); and the comment on the draft advisory opinion received from counsel on behalf of you and your campaign committee on October 2 ("Trammell Comment").
+The facts presented in this advisory opinion are based on your letter received on September 3 (the "AOR"); the email received from counsel on September 2; the comment on the draft advisory opinion received from counsel on behalf of Randolph-Macon College on October 1 ("College Comment"); and the comment received on Advisory Opinion 2014-14, which considers similar facts, from your opponent, Jack Trammell, and his campaign committee, Trammell for Congress on October 2, 2014 ("Trammell Comment").

 You are a candidate for the U.S. House of Representatives in Virginia's 7th District.
-You have been employed by Randolph-Macon College (the "College") since October 17, 2000, and currently you are Director of Disability Support Services and an Assistant Professor.
+You have been employed by Randolph-Macon College (the "College") since September 1, 1996, and currently you are a full-time, tenured professor.
 The College is a corporation registered with the Commonwealth of Virginia.
 Your opponent in Virginia's 7th District is also employed by the College.

-When you won the Democratic nomination, and your colleague won the Republican nomination, for the U.S. House of Representatives, the College offered both of you, on materially identical terms, unpaid leaves of absence for the duration of your campaigns, beginning August 8, 2014.
-You and the College have entered into a Memorandum of

-Understanding (the "MOU") setting forth the terms of your leave of absence.
+When you won the Republican nomination, and your colleague won the Democratic nomination, for the U.S. House of Representatives, the College offered both of you, on materially identical terms, unpaid leaves of absence for the duration of your campaigns, beginning August 8, 2014.
+You and the College have entered into a Memorandum of Understanding (the "MOU") setting forth the terms of your leave of absence.
 One of the terms in the MOU provides for the continuation of fringe benefits for which you were eligible prior to the leave of absence, including medical, life, and disability insurance and tuition reduction, exchange, and remission benefits.
 The MOU states that the College will continue to provide its "financial insurance subsidy" for these benefits and requires you to timely pay your portion of the premiums, as well.
 MOU at 2.
 Your benefits would be continued for the duration of your unpaid leave, which would end when you return to work at the College or resign to take office, depending on the outcome of the election, "but in no event later than January 1, 2015."
 Id.